miso-lims/miso-lims/docs/user_manual/type_data.md

 [detailed sample mode](../site_configuration/#detailed-sample-mode), a library design code may be specified to indicate that the subcategory is only applicable to matching libraries.

-MISO administrators can add, edit, and delete metric subcategoriess using the standard interface.
+MISO administrators can add, edit, and delete metric subcategories using the standard interface.
 A metric subcategory can only be deleted if it is not used by any existing metrics.